thosgood/this-weeks-finds/markdown/51-100/week083.md

            x                   x

-Here the left side, which we read from top to bottom, corresponds to the composite x → 1x → xyx → x1 → x.
+Here the left side, which we read from top to bottom, corresponds to the composite x \to 1x \to xyx \to x1 \to x.
 (The factors of 1 are invisible in the picture, since they don't do much.)
-The left side corresponds to the identity map x → x.
+The left side corresponds to the identity map x \to x.

 The second equation goes like this.
 We start with y, use the obvious isomorphism to map to y1, then use the unit to map this to yxy, then use